-Wolfson was born in 1980 in New York.
+Jordan Wolfson was born in 1980 in New York.
 In 2003, he received his B.F.A. in sculpture from the Rhode Island School of Design.
-In 2013, the artist joined David Zwirner.
-His first solo exhibition was presented at the gallery in New York in 2014.
-On view May 5 through June 25, 2016, David Zwirner in New York presented a solo show of the artist's new work.
+The artist joined David Zwirner in 2013; his first exhibition at the gallery was in 2014.

-In 2009, he received the prestigious Cartier Award from the Frieze Foundation, which helps an artist from outside the United Kingdom realize a major project at Frieze Art Fair in London.
+In 2009, he received the prestigious Cartier Award from the Frieze Foundation, which helps an artist from outside the United Kingdom realise a major project at Frieze Art Fair in London.

 Work by Wolfson is held in public collections worldwide, including Fondazione Sandretto Re Rebaudengo, Turin; Galleria d'Arte Moderna e Contemporanea di Bergamo, Italy; Magasin 3 Stockholm Konsthall; Museum of Contemporary Art Chicago; Museum Ludwig, Cologne; Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent; and the Whitney Museum of American Art, New York.
 He lives and works in New York and Los Angeles.

 We hear Riverboat song (2017-2018) before we see it.
 The first view of Jordan Wolfson's sixteen-channel video installation is of its back, a hulking mass of wires, monitors and media players arrange

 Not so long ago, it seemed that new galleries would keep sprouting up forever in New York, and that existing ones would keep on expanding.
 Over the past 12 months, though, some have closed.
 Growth has